DevangJayswal/devang-java-teaching-assistance/DemoProjects/maven-profiles-demo/README.md

 mvn install -pprod

-# check target directory, you will see application.properties file of specific profile
+# check target directory, you will see application.properties file of the profile you have mentioned while `mvn install -p<profile_name>`